© 2020 by Kendra Healing Arts

 all classes are trauma sensitive

-what is trauma sensitive yoga?
+is trauma sensitive yoga for everyone?

 Anxiety and depression, are often the result of unresolved trauma and trauma sensitive yoga offers practices that may help bring awareness to your nervous system and its survival responses, which in turn help you integrate stressful experiences.